Coolboyrajat/My-Telegram-Bot/README.md

 - `OWNER_ID`: The Telegram User ID (not username) of the Owner of the bot. `Int`
 - `TELEGRAM_API`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org. `Int`
 - `TELEGRAM_HASH`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org. `Str`

+### GDrirve Tools

+- `GDRIVE_ID`: Fill with the Folder/TeamDrive ID of the Google Drive OR `root` to which you want to upload all the mirrors using google-api-python-client. `Str`

+- `IS_TEAM_DRIVE`: Set `True` if uploading to TeamDrive using google-api-python-client.
+Default is `False`. `Bool`

+- `USE_SERVICE_ACCOUNTS`: Whether to use Service Accounts or not, with google-api-python-client.
+For this to work see [Using Service Accounts](https://github.com/anasty17/mirror-leech-telegram-bot#generate-service-accounts-what-is-service-account) section below.
+Default is `False`. `Bool`

 **2. Optional Fields**